A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Introduction

 \section{Introduction}

 Strong gravitational lensing occurs when a sufficiently massive foreground galaxy or cluster distorts space-time to such a degree that multiple images of any well-aligned background source can be formed (see e.g. \citealt{treu--10}).
 Depending on the gravitational potential of the galaxy and overall geometry of the lens-source system these images can appear highly magnified, offering a unique look at high redshift objects in the Universe that may be otherwise unobservable.
 In addition, time delays between the lensed images, arising from the different paths travelled through the Universe, are sensitive to cosmological distances and hence the rate of expansion or \h0 \citep{refsdal--64}.
-Time delays are independent of both the cosmic microwave background (CMB; \citealt{planck18--20}) and the local distance ladder \citep{riess--22}, and have therefore been identified as a promising tool for confronting the 5$\sigma$ difference between \h0 measured from the early- and late-Universe.
+Time delays are independent of both the cosmic microwave background (CMB; \citealt{planck18--20}) and the local distance ladder \citep{riess--22}, and have therefore been identified as a promising tool for confronting the 5$\sigma$ difference between \h0 measured via these methods.

 Measurements of time delays require that the lensed sources are time-varying and observed over sufficiently long timescales (i.e. longer than the time delay itself; \citealt{treu--16}).
 To date, most time delay measurements have been made using gravitationally lensed active galactic nuclei (AGN; e.g. \citealt{kochanek--06, eulaers--13, bonvin--17, million--20, wong--20}).
 While significant progress has been made in this area, the stochastic nature of AGN light curves and long observing times required present challenges for precision measurements of \h0.
 Alternatively, supernovae (SNe) are transient phenomena much more suited to time delay measurements \citep{oguri--19}.
 The light curves of SNe are generally much simpler than AGN and vary on shorter timescales, requiring less observational overhead.
 In addition, light from the SN will eventually fade away after a few weeks or months, allowing for detailed follow up and reconstruction of the lensed host galaxy.
 This is very challenging for the hosts of lensed AGN however as lensed AGN typically outshine the host galaxy.